Sri Lankan rupee ends weaker on importer dollar demand

-COLOMBO, June 15 The Sri Lankan rupee closed slightly weaker on Thursday as dollar demand from importers outweighed selling of the U.S. currency by exporters, dealers said.
+COLOMBO, June 15 (Reuters) - The Sri Lankan rupee closed slightly weaker on Thursday as dollar demand from importers outweighed selling of the U.S. currency by exporters, dealers said.

 Rupee forwards were active, with spot-next forwards closing at 152.98/153.02 per dollar, compared with Wednesday's close of 152.95/153.05.